 Many children with frequent severe seizures have secondary intellectual impairment, and there is evidence that control of the seizures leads to improved intellectual impairment As a rule, intellect is probably better preserved if the seizures can be stopped early, although it is unlikely that early seizure control is so important as to mandate surgery even before a reasonable trial of medical management.

 In many patients the first, or even the first several, episodes of seizures are clinically different from the patient’s chronic seizure profile: the first seizures are frequently associated with a new neurological deficit and these acute seizures may be particularly difficult to control.
 An initial cluster of seizures may fail treatment for several days, only to be followed by months or even years without seizures even without medication.
-This phenomenon may be the result of a venous occlusion, and in general the patient should not be declared medically refractory during this initial stage.
+This phenomenon may be the result of venous occlusion, and in general, the patient should not be declared medically refractory during this initial stage.

-Larger series of patients in the literature suggest that approximately half of Sturge-Weber patients are intellectually normal or have only mild impairment.
+Larger series of patients in the literature suggests that approximately half of Sturge-Weber patients are intellectually normal or have only mild impairment.
 These patients would presumably benefit from retaining their hemisphere, particularly if their seizures can be medically controlled.
 Additional information may help to clarify some of these concerns.
 The natural history of Sturge-Weber syndrome needs further study, and it is conceivable that patients with less severe symptomatology may be more common than currently known.
 In the meantime, we propose the following guidelines for considering surgery in Sturge-Weber patients:

 Neuroradiographic and video-EEG studies help to define the extent of the lesion and site of seizure origin and, when available, functional studies such as PET or SPECT may prove helpful in some patients.